divio/divio-cloud-docs/how-to/quickstart-php-laravel.rst

 .. meta::
    :description:
        The quickest way to get started with Laravel on Divio.
-This guide shows you how to use the PHP Laravel Divio quickstart repository to deploy a Twelve-factor Laravel project including MySQL and S3 cloud media storage, with Docker.
+This guide shows you how to use the PHP Laravel Divio quickstart repository to create a Twelve-factor Laravel project including MySQL and S3 cloud media storage, with Docker.
    :keywords: Docker, PHP, Laravel, Postgres, MySQL, S3

 .. _quickstart-php-laravel:

-How to deploy a PHP Laravel application with our quickstart repository
+How to create a PHP Laravel application with our quickstart repository
 =========================================================================

 The `PHP Laravel quickstart <https://github.com/divio/php-laravel-divio-quickstart>`_ repository is a template that